trotsky1997/Fast-Web-Fetch/README.md

 # fastwebfetch

 Fastwebfetch scrapes web pages with Patchright and converts extracted HTML into cleaned Markdown.
-It relies on the `datasets`, `markdownify`, `mdformat`, `tqdm`, `pylatexenc`, and `patchright` packages.
+It relies on the `markdownify`, `mdformat`, `tqdm`, `pylatexenc`, and `patchright` packages.

 ## How to use (one-shot)